ltruchot/parcel-seed-js-eslint-sass/README.md

 - style.scss
 - profit?

-If you don't need them at all, you can remove thoses comments, then package.json
+If you don't need them at all, you can remove thoses comments.

+Then in package.json
   - remove deps
     - popper.js
     - bootstrap